nowshad-hasan/interview-preparation/preparations/database.md

 * <b>What is the difference between Primary Key and Unique Key?</b></br>
  Both Primary and Unique Key is implemented for Uniqueness of the column.
 Primary Key creates a clustered index of column where as an Unique creates unclustered index of column.
 Moreover, Primary Key doesn’t allow NULL value, however Unique Key does allows one NULL value.

+* <b>What are different types of keys in SQL?</b></br>
+Keys are a vital feature in RDMS, they are essentially fields that link one table to another and promote fast data retrieval and logging through managing column indexes.

+Different types of keys are:

+Primary Key – a unique key that identifies records in database tables.
+By unique it means that it must not be Null and must be unique in the table.

+Candidate Key – a unique field which identifies for column or group of columns independently, without any required reference to other fields.

+Alternate Key – can be substituted in use for Primary Keys but are considered as a secondary.
+The difference is that Alternate Keys can have a Null value, provided that the columns have data within them.
+A type of Candidate Key which is also required to be unique.

+Unique Key – Keys that offer restriction to prevent duplicate data within rows except for null entries.

+The other keys available are Foreign Keys, Super Keys, and Composite Keys.

 * <b> How to store picture file in the database.
 What Object type is used?</b></br>
  Storing Pictures in a database is a bad idea.
 To store picture in a database Object Type ‘Blob’ is recommended.